ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 ## <a id="printer"></a> Printer

 The +3 may be used with any Centronics compatible parallel printer.
-We would particularly recommend the AMSTRAD DMP range of printers (e.g. models DMP2000, DMP3000, DMP3160 or DMP4000) for use with the +3.
+We would particularly recommend the AMSTRAD DMP range of printers (eg. models DMP2000, DMP3000, DMP3160 or DMP4000) for use with the +3.

 If you intend to connect the AMSTRAD DMP2000 to the +3, simply use the interconnecting lead provided with the printer.